Tyson Stengle: Adelaide (2019-2020)

-On the penultimate day of the 2018 trade period Stengle was traded to in exchange for a 4th round draft selection in pick 68.
+On the penultimate day of the 2018 trade period Stengle was traded to in exchange for a fourth-round draft selection in pick 68.

 Stengle's career with the Adelaide Football Club ended when he was delisted on 17 March 2021 prior to the 2021 AFL season as a result of a settlement relating to off-field incidents.

 2021

-In 2021 Stengle returned to his original club, the Woodville West Torrens Eagles where he played a major role in their back-to-back SANFL premiership, which underpinned a possible return to the AFL for 2022.
+In 2021, Stengle returned to his original club, the Woodville West Torrens Eagles, playing in their back-to-back SANFL premiership, which led to interest from AFL clubs.

-On 5 November 2021 Stengle signed with as delisted free agent.
+On 5 November 2021, Stengle signed with as a delisted free agent.

-Geelong (2022-)
+Geelong (2022–)

-After receiving a lifeline by Geelong at the end of 2021, Stengle made his club debut in Round 1 against Essendon, kicking a career-high four goals.
-He cemented his spot in the side, playing all 22 games of the home and away season and kicking 46 goals, finishing 12th in the Coleman Medal and earning selection as a forward pocket in the 2022 All-Australian team, followed by a part in Geelong's 2022 premiership team.
+After signing with Geelong as a delisted free agent at the end of 2021, Stengle made his club debut in round 1 against Essendon, kicking a career-high four goals.
+He played all 22 games of the home-and-away season and kicked 46 goals, finishing 12th in the Coleman Medal.
+He earned selection as a forward pocket in the 2022 All-Australian team and played in Geelong's 2022 premiership team.

+In 2023, Stengle played 19 games and kicked 27 goals, returning from mid-season injuries to maintain his place in Geelong's forward line.

-On the 30th of June 2024, Stengle signed a five-year contract extension with Geelong, which will see him play for the Cats until 2029.
+On 30 June 2024, Stengle signed a five-year contract extension with Geelong, keeping him at the club until 2029.
+He finished the 2024 season with 46 goals in 25 games and was named in the 44-man All-Australian squad.

+During the 2025 season, Stengle played his 100th AFL game and remained a regular in Geelong's forward line.
+He kicked 34 goals, recorded 24 goal assists (sixth in the league), and finished second in the AFL for tackles inside 50.
+After a standout three-goal haul against Hawthorn in the Preliminary Final, his season culminated in Geelong's 2025 AFL Grand Final loss to Brisbane.

+Stengle faced off-field issues in 2026 and was placed under the AFL's medical model, missing periods of the pre-season and the first half of the year.
+He returned to play via the VFL in June but missed a scheduled flight for a subsequent match against Southport after reportedly being sighted at a Prahran nightclub days prior.
+Following the incident, Geelong coach Chris Scott stated that Stengle was "miles off" being available for senior selection.
+While expressing sympathy for the player's welfare and acknowledging the difficulty of elite football, Scott emphasized the club's performance expectations, noting, "there are limits to where our empathy takes us because we're not a charity, as much as we'd like to be."
+On 31 July 2026, Geelong and Stengle reached a settlement for the termination of Stengle's contract, and he officially left the club.

 Statistics

-Updated to the end of 2025.
+Updated to the end of the 2025 season.